The Lov\'{a}sz Local Lemma: Foundations and Applications: Combinatorial applications of the Lov a sz Local Lemma

+As an illustration of the improvement in Corollary~\ref{cor: cycles divisible by k in regular digraphs}, if $d \in \{17, 18, 19, 20, 21\}$, then \eqref{eq1: 12.06.26} allows $k \in \{2,3\}$, whereas \eqref{eq2: 12.06.26} permits only $k=2$.
+Consequently, every finite, simple, and $d$-regular digraph with $17 \leq d \leq 21$ not only contains a directed cycle of even length, but also contains a directed cycle whose length is divisible by~3.} \end{remark}

-We conclude this section by quoting a result on directed cycles in regular digraphs from \cite[Theorem~2]{AlonMM1996}, whose proof relies on the symmetric version of the LLL (Theorem~\ref{theorem: LLL - symmetric}). \begin{theorem}[ \cite{AlonMM1996}] {\em Let $G$ be a $k$-regular digraph with no parallel edges.
-Then $G$ contains at least $\varepsilon k^2$ pairwise edge-disjoint directed cycles, where $\varepsilon > 0$ is an absolute constant.
+We conclude this section by quoting a result on directed cycles in regular digraphs from \cite[Theorem~2]{AlonMM1996}, whose proof relies on the symmetric version of the LLL (Theorem~\ref{theorem: LLL - symmetric}). \begin{theorem}[ \cite{AlonMM1996}] {\em Let $G$ be a $d$-regular digraph without parallel edges.
+Then $G$ contains at least $\varepsilon d^2$ pairwise edge-disjoint directed cycles for some absolute constant $\varepsilon > 0$.
 In particular, $\varepsilon = \frac{3}{2^{19}}$ suffices.} \end{theorem}